Ae3232/headless-cms/content/for-talents/_index.md

   for the teams</strong> you’d like to join to embark on new challenges together.
-  This can be a team with complementing skills, experience and interests or a team where you can acquire new knowledge and practice new skills.</p></li><li><p><strong>Finding the project</strong> you'd like to work on and checking the teams that work on or have applied for this project.</p></li></ul><p>Once you’ve found the teams you like, you contact their team managers to discuss your involvement and get interviewed.</p><p>If approved by the team manager, you can join the selected team.</p><p>You work on the selected project/projects, collaborate with other team members and get feedback on your work.
+  This can be a team with complementing skills, experience and interests or a team where you can acquire new knowledge and practice new skills.</p></li><li><p><strong>Finding the project</strong> you like and checking the teams that work on or have applied for this project.</p></li></ul><p>Once you’ve found the teams you like, you contact their team managers to discuss your involvement and get interviewed.</p><p>If approved by the team manager, you can join the selected team.</p><p>You work on the selected project/projects, collaborate with other team members and get feedback on your work.
   You get paid monthly (for TM projects) or upon successful project completion (for fixed-price projects).</p><p>The team manager and the client can give you the final feedback and rate your job, and – so do you – you can evaluate your manager’s performance.</p>"
 howCoteamsItemImg2: "/images/talents-how-coteams-img2.svg"
 howCoteamsItemTitle2: For individualists
 howCoteamsItemDescription2: "<p>You can start by:</p><ul><li><p><strong>Finding the